gemseo/gemseo/doc_src/source/scenario/monitoring.rst

    :scale: 65 %

-   The Gantt chart: disciplines are sorted by names, each discipline has a dedicated rows, and the blue rectangles correspond to execution while the red ones are for linearization.
+   The Gantt chart: disciplines are sorted by names, each discipline has a dedicated row.
+   The blue rectangles correspond to the execution time while the red ones represent linearization time.